 There are many options to deploy your Appsody applications to a Kubernetes cluster.
 The best approach depends on the specific scenario:

-If you want to deploy your application without rebuilding the application image, or modifying the deployment manifest, you can run
+To deploy your application without rebuilding the application image, or modifying the deployment manifest, run

 Kubernetes operators offer a powerful way to provide full lifecycle maintenance of a wide range of resources on Kubernetes clusters.
 In particular, they can install, upgrade, remove, and monitor application deployments.
 The recently published Appsody operator automates the installation and maintenance of a special type of Custom Resource Definitions (CRDs), called AppsodyApplication.

-The Appsody stacks that are currently available include a template of such a CRD manifest.
+The currently available Appsody stacks include a template of such a CRD manifest.
 When you run

-appsody deploy on a project created from one of the stacks enabled with those manifests, the CLI customizes the manifest with information that is specific to the deployment (such as namespace and project name), and submits the manifest to the Appsody operator on the Kubernetes cluster.
+appsody deploy on a project created from one of the stacks enabled with those manifests, the CLI customizes the manifest with information that is specific to the deployment (e.g. namespace and project name), and submits the manifest to the Appsody operator on the Kubernetes cluster.
 If you would like to generate the deployment manifest without having to deploy your Appsody project, use the

 In fact, if your cluster does not already provide an operator,